Mabdillahi88/fitshare-api/README.md

 ## User Stories

-The back-end section of the FitShare project focuses on its administration side and covers one user story:
+The back-end section of the FitShare project focuses on its administration side and covers the following user stories:
+- **Content Management:**
-- As an admin, I want to be able to create, edit, and delete users, posts, comments, and likes, so that I can have control over the content of the application and remove any inappropriate content.
+  As an admin, I want to be able to create, edit, and delete users, posts, comments, and likes, so that I can have control over the content of the application and remove any inappropriate content.
+- **Achievements Management:**
+  As an admin, I want to monitor and manage user achievements, so that I can track user engagement and reward users for their activity on the platform.

 #### User Model

 - The User model contains information about the user.
-It is part of the Django allauth library.
+It is part of the Django AllAuth library.
 - One-to-one relation with the Profile model owner field.
-- ForeignKey relation with the Follower model owner and followed fields.
+- ForeignKey relation with the Follower model (owner and followed fields).
 - ForeignKey relation with the Post model owner field.
 - ForeignKey relation with the Comment model owner field.
 - ForeignKey relation with the Like model owner field.